m3redithw/Linked-inSight/README.md

 <details>
 <summary> Parsing Text</summary>

-- Convert text to all lower case for normalcy
+- Convert text to all lower case for normality

 - Remove any accented characters, non-ASCII characters